NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/crashes-and-hyperinflation.md

 how could it possibly be valuable, given that it’s nothing but a bunch of numbers in computers.
 It’s not that people were foolish to think that Bitcoin wasn’t valuable back then; actually they were foolish for not asking the same question about _all_ forms of money.
-For already at that time paying real dollars for numbers in a computer (World of Warcraft gold or Farmville upgrades), and most real dollars were by that time _also_ nothing more than numbers in a computer.
+For already at that time people were paying real dollars for numbers in a computer (World of Warcraft gold or Farmville upgrades), and most real dollars were by that time _also_ nothing more than numbers in a computer.
 Thus, there was nothing special about Bitcoin as a form of money.

 What prevents us all from just throwing our dollar bills on the ground and saying, “These were all just pieces of paper all along!
 Why did I ever think